force11/scwg-wg4/README.md

 The general process goes like this (of course replace file paths with the appropriate locations):

-1. Import the audio into web formats, enriching with appropriate metadata
+1. Import the audio into formats and bitrates appropriate for the Web, enriching with appropriate metadata

     ```bash
     nanoc import-audio ~/Documents/Zoom/2017-12-18 09.02.31*/audio_only.m4a
     ```

 2. Send the audio to a speech-to-text service for initial transcription and forced alignment.

     ```bash
     nanoc recognize-audio items/meetings/2017-12-18/audio_0.ogg
     ```

 3. Generate a WebVTT file to use as a starting point for the transcription

     ```bash
     nanoc generate-vtt items/meetings/2017-12-18/audio_0.json
     ```

 4. Edit the WebVTT file for accuracy, clarification, diplomacy, etc.

 ### Site compilation